Eczema - a problem with skin

 - Wash with sorbolene cream instead of soap (soap can make your skin too dry).

-- Bath or shower only once a day unless you get really dirty.
+- Bath or shower only once a day or every other day unless you get really dirty.
 Pat yourself dry instead of rubbing your skin - rubbing could make it sore.

-- Use sorbolene or a bath oil instead of soap in the bath.
+- Use sorbolene or a bath oil instead of soap in the bath and only have quick baths.

 - Don't make the bath or shower very hot - heat can cause flare ups too.

-- Use some cream to make your skin soft and stop it from getting dry.
+- Use some cream several times a day to make your skin soft and stop it from getting dry.
 Your doctor or chemist will help you to choose.
 Sorbolene should be OK for this too, and it is usually much cheaper than other moisturisers.

 - Wear loose clothes made out of cotton so that your skin is not being rubbed by scratchy material.